MayaPosch/NymphCast/README.md

 - [x] Sending of URLs, for streaming by the server without client interaction.

-- [ ] Sending of commands, to control volume, open and control NymphCast apps.
+- [x] Sending of commands, to control volume, open and control NymphCast apps.

+## Project layout ##

+The layout of relevant folders in the project is as follows:

+	/
+	|- player 	(the NymphCast demonstration client)
+	|- src
+	|	|- client 		(basic NymphCast client, for testing)
+	|	|- client_lib 	(NymphCast SDK files)
+	|	|- server		(the NymphCast server and NymphCast app files)
+	|- tools	(shell scripts for creating releases, in progress)

+## Player ##

+The NymphCast Player is provided as a demonstration of the NymphCast SDK (see details on the SDK later in the document), allowing one to make use of the basic NymphCast functionality.
+It is designed to run on any mainstream desktop OS, as well as Android-based smartphones and tablets.

+An APK has been made available for installation on Android in the 'releases' section.
+Desktop releases will be made available soon.

 ## Quick Start ##